nikkatalnikov/apeiron/README.md

 	errorStream :: Observable a

 	-- for HTTP and WS
-	send :: Data -> IO ()
+	-- Notice, that Data type differs for HTTP and WS (see examples below) send :: Data -> IO ()
 	sendMany :: [Data] -> Maybe Delay -> IO ()